How to Calculate Severance Payment in Laos

 10% of USD 2,000 x 25.2 months (including a notice period) = USD 5,040.

 Please note that the duration of employment should be calculated not from the signing of the employment agreement on 11 March 2019, but from the first day of actual work, i.e. 1 April 2019.
 Hence, the Employer should have paid USD 5,040 as severance payment to the Employee.
 When calculating severance payment, the salary amount before personal income tax needs to be taken into account.
 In addition, severance payment itself is not subject to personal income tax.
-Therefore, in this case, the Employer must have actually paid a severance payment of USD 5,040 to the Employee.
+Therefore, the Employer must have paid a severance payment of USD 5,040 to the Employee.
 Although the Employer has instructed the Employee not to work during a notice period, i.e. from 23 March 2021 to 7 May 2021, the Employer was still obliged to pay a salary for the same period.
 Such payment in lieu of notice is subject to personal income tax in Laos.

 How we can assist your business in Laos